Knowing how to read CFL football betting lines and trends is a skill that differentiates a lot from understanding NFL

 “Football is football, and you know football.
-So knowing how to bet on one league isn’t much different than betting on another.”
+So knowing how to bet on sports or, on one league isn’t much different than betting on another.”

 Those are the words of the inexperienced sports bettor who is setting himself up for a really bad week of results.
 While the fundamentals of the game are the same, as is the structure of football betting, each league comes with its own set of unique data that must be considered before placing bets.

 For the CFL, specifically, this includes unique rules that result in different offensive strategies than the NFL, as well as far fewer teams and games in which to place bets.
 This makes Canadian Football League betting a truly one-of-a-kind experience.
 And therefore understanding the CFL betting lines and trends is an absolute must.

 A seven-point spread in CFL betting lines works just like it does in American football.
 But that doesn’t mean it’s equal between the leagues.

 Seven points is the magic number because of the obvious connection to a touchdown (six points) and extra point (one point).
 This is shared between the two countries, as are field goals and safeties.